CodeYourFuture/syllabus-archive/node-db/week-18/lesson.md

 ##### HOMEWORK 4

-Get the number of reservations for each room id and include the details for the room details.
+Get the number of reservations for each room ID and include the details for the room details.

 ##### HOMEWORK 5